Genre: Versus fighting

 Versus fighting games often include competitive two-player modes.
 A typical feature of these games is the ability to control different characters, selecting them from a roster.
 The majority of versus fighters are one-on-one; however, tag-team fighting mode can sometimes be included as a mode or even become the main gameplay style in the game.

-Limitations: Boxing, wrestling, and other games that may have a versus fighting structure but that deal with a sports branch should not be included in this group.
+Boxing, wrestling, and other games that may have a versus fighting structure, however deal with a sports branch should not be included in this group.

 Front cover for Mortal Kombat: Armageddon

 Front cover for Katekyō Hitman Reborn!: Dream Hyper Battle!

 Screenshot from Shijō Saikyō no Deshi Kenichi: Gekitō!
 Ragnarok Hachikengō

 Screenshot from Mortal Kombat: Armageddon

 Screenshot from Shin Gōketsuji Ichizoku: Bonnō no Kaihō

 Screenshot from Street Fighter Alpha 3 MAX